dstek0/CAP6415_F25_project-ConvNext-Hard-Examples/VIDEO_DEMO_SCRIPT.md

 > "First, the attack comparison.
 This shows the success rates of different attacks at epsilon 0.03."

-> "FGSM, the simple one-step attack, achieves 60% success rate.
-But PGD, the iterative attack, is much more powerful—PGD with 10 steps gets 85%, with 20 steps gets 90%, and with 40 steps reaches 92%."
+> "FGSM, the simple one-step attack, achieves 92.6% success rate - that's already devastating.
+But PGD, the iterative attack, is even more powerful—PGD with just 5 steps achieves 100% success rate.
+PGD-10, PGD-20, and PGD-40 all maintain 100% success."

-> "Interesting finding: there are diminishing returns after about 20 iterations.
-Going from PGD-20 to PGD-40 only improves success by 2%, so 20 iterations seems like the sweet spot."
+> "This is a striking finding: even with minimal iterations, PGD completely breaks ConvNext-Base.
+Every single image can be successfully attacked with imperceptible perturbations."

 ### Plot 2: Epsilon Curves [13:30-14:30]